 This is the fun (and messy) part.
-Have several old towels at the ready, wear gloves and prep your hairline with barrier cream like petroleum jelly before you begin.
+Have several old towels at the ready, wear gloves and prep your hairline with barrier cream (petroleum jelly would do the trick!) before you begin.

 Apply the henna paste thickly to your hair section by section.
 You’ll need lots of product to really coat each strand.

 Cover with loose cling film or a shower cap.

 Unlike most hair dyes which need well under an hour to develop, natural henna takes its time.

 Leave henna on the hair for 3–6 hours.
 Colour result can depend on the original colour and condition of the hair, but generally deepens and darkens the longer you leave the henna on the hair.

 Using gloves, rinse your hair using the showerhead for as long as it takes for the water to run completely clear.
 No need to shampoo or condition.
 After gently towel-drying, follow with your favourite serum or hair oil.